any-docs/css/content/reference/properties/z-index/index.md

 - `auto`
   - The box does not establish a new local stacking context.
 The stack level of the generated box in the current stacking context is `0`.
 - `<integer>`
-  - This {{cssxref("&lt;integer&gt;")}} is the stack level of the generated box in the current stacking context.
+  - This `&lt;integer&gt;` is the stack level of the generated box in the current stacking context.
 The box also establishes a local stacking context.
 This means that the z-indexes of descendants are not compared to the z-indexes of elements outside this element.

 ## Formal definition